-You can elect to treat a specified liability loss as if it were not a specified liability loss.
-If you make this election, the loss carryback period will be 2 years (3 years to the extent the loss is an eligible loss; 5 years to the extent the loss is a farming loss).
-To make this election for 2004, attach to your 2004 income tax return filed by the due date (including extensions) a statement that you are electing to treat any 2004 specified liability losses as if they were not specified liability losses.
+You can make an irrevocable election to figure the carryback period for a specified liability loss without regard to the special 10-year carryback rule.
+To make this election for 2006, attach to your 2006 income tax return filed by the due date (including extensions) a statement that your are electing to treat any 2006 specified liability losses without regard to the special 10-year carryback rule.
 If you filed your original return on time, you can make the election on an amended return filed within 6 months after the due date of the return (excluding extensions).
 Attach the election to the amended return, and write "Filed pursuant to section 301.9100-2" on the election statement.
 File the amended return at the same address you used for your original return.
 Once made, the election is irrevocable.